matter-labs/zksync-web-era-docs/docs/dev/README.md

 ### Tooling and SDK

-- [Python](./tools/python.md) - Make transfers, check your balance, deploy contracts with Create and Create2 in your python application with zkSync python SDK
+- [Python](./tools/python.md) - Make transfers, check your balance, and deploy contracts with Create and Create2 in your python application with zkSync Python SDK
-- [Java](./tools/java.md) - Learn how to build decentralized applications using the zkSync java sdk.
+- [Java](./tools/java.md) - Learn how to build decentralized applications using the zkSync java SDK.
-- [GO](./tools/go.md) - Build decentralized application with zkSync GO sdk.
+- [GO](./tools/go.md) - Build a decentralized application with zkSync GO SDK.